estherh5/api.crystalprism.io/README.md

 ```

 **GET** /api/canvashare/drawing-info/[artist]/[drawing_id]
-* Retrieve an artist's drawing attributes by specifying the artist's username and the drawing file name without the extension (e.g., *1*) in the request URL.
+* Retrieve an artist's drawing's attributes by specifying the artist's username and the drawing file name without the extension (e.g., *1*) in the request URL.
+No bearer token is needed in the request Authorization header.
 * Example response body:
 ```javascript
 {